Open index.html

 </html>

-Drop this file on any static host · GitHub Pages, S3, Netlify, your local
+Drop this file on any static host.
+GitHub Pages, S3, Netlify, your local

 python -m http.server.
-No build, no environment.
+No build, no environment to set up.

 07 Plugin shelf

-Total if you enable everything · ~5.6 KB gzip on top of core
+Total if you enable everything · ~6.4 KB gzip on top of core

 Activate transition="slide"